ravendb/docs/Documentation/4.1/Raven.Documentation.Pages/client-api/operations/maintenance/backup/faq.markdown

-﻿# Backup & Restore: Frequently Asked Questions
+﻿# Backup & Restore: <br> Frequently Asked Questions

 ---

 {PANEL: FAQ}

 * Q: **Is there a one-time backup?**
-* A: No. Backup is an on-going task, and is meant to back your data up continuously.
+* A: No. Backup is an on-going task and is meant to back your data up continuously.
       * If you wish, you can trigger it for immediate execution and then disable or delete the task.
       * You can also use [Smuggler](../../../../client-api/smuggler/what-is-smuggler#what-is-smuggler) as an equivalent of a full backup for a single [export](../../../../client-api/smuggler/what-is-smuggler#export) operation.